MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

     }
     ```

 - *Keep cache data fresh.* Schedule regular cache updates to sync with the latest database changes.
-Determine the optimal refresh rate based on data volatility and user needs.
-This practice ensures the application uses the Cache-Aside pattern to provide both rapid access and current information.
-For example, the reference implementation caches data only for one hour and uses the `CreateConcertAsync` method to clear the cache key when the data changes (*see the following code*).
+Use data volatility and user needs to determine the optimal refresh rate.
+This practice ensures that the application uses the Cache-Aside pattern to provide both rapid access and current information.
+For example, the reference implementation caches data only for one hour and uses the `CreateConcertAsync` method to clear the cache key when the data changes:

     ```csharp
     public async Task<CreateResult> CreateConcertAsync(Concert newConcert)